 Eth marketed itself against these BTC deficiencies for the ETH ICO:

-- lack of state, utxo is either spent or unspent. (now with cryptoconditions, a utxo can be locked to another program with programmable state changes etc.)
+- lack of state, UTXO is either spent or unspent. (now with Komodo's Custom Consensus framework, a UTXO can be locked to another program with programmable state changes, etc.)

-- blockchain-blindness, utxo not having access to blockchain data like previous block hash etc. (which a “smart-utxo” via crypto conditions has full access to blockchain)
+- blockchain-blindness, UTXO not having access to blockchain data like previous block hash (while a "smart-utxo" via Komodo's Custom Consensus framework has full access to blockchain)

 The whitepaper further goes on to detail the types of applications solidity can enable: